yoctopuce/yoctolib_cpp_v2/README.md

  		Source code of the low-level library (in C)

+ * Sources/yapi/mbedtls

+ 		Source code of mbedTLS library (used for encryption)

  * udev_conf/

- 		Udev rules for linux (see Linux Release Notes)
+ 		Udev rules for Linux (see Linux Release Notes)

 ## Installation